davinhill/Convolution_Captioning/README.md

 Implementation of https://arxiv.org/abs/1711.09151

-Please refer to the file final_report.py for details behind the motivation and results of this project.
+Please refer to the file final_report.pdf for details behind the motivation and results of this project.

 ## File Descriptions